 Go up the escalator at Regeringsgatan 29 to get to our lobby.
-In the lobby you can call 08-502 353 37 or register at the reception and we will come out to help with you with your documents at once.
+In the lobby you can call 08-502 353 37.
+Please do not contact the WeWork reception.
+We will come out to help with you with your documents at once.

 Please click this link for information in Swedish.

 You have probably at some point heard the word and that you need an Apostille, but rarely had it explained to you what it actually is.
 In this section, we explain what an Apostille stamp really is and what its function is.

 5 important things to know about Apostille: